isomerpages/astar-nrp/_industry/1-landscape.md

 The various companies doing robotics in Singapore are listed here.
 Visit their website by clicking on the panels below, if you want to find out more!

-{% include ecoparts.html ecoparts=site.data.ecopart %}
+{% include companies.html companies=site.data.companies %}